michaeljohns2/CommunityTable/readme/sprint3/sprint3.md

 ## Actual

-We were able to hit our forecasted value in the sprint (reference our [Definition of Done](https://github.com/michaeljohns2/CommunityTable/blob/master/readme/sprint0/sprint0.md#definition-of-done)).
+We were able to hit our forecasted value in the sprint.
 A summary of [release3](https://github.com/michaeljohns2/CommunityTable/blob/master/README.md#release-3-notes) is is given in the main readme.

 ### Pull Requests